DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/establish-a-school-workload-group.md

 * the imbalance between all-staff meetings, department time and individual time

-* scheduling of assessment weeks adjacent to other tasks that may cause more workload, for example, book scrutiny, creating excessive workload at key points each half term
+* scheduling of assessment weeks adjacent to other tasks that may cause more workload, such as book scrutinies every half term

 * excessive volume of data entry required due to assessment changes